mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-06 -- Rep. Michael Waltz (R) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-06)
 ### Committees
-Michael Waltz is the #14 Democrat on the House Committee on Science, Space, and Technology
+Michael Waltz is the #14 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```